microsoft/vscode-docs/docs/java/java-editing.md

 ## Code Editing and Navigating

 With the support of [outline view](https://code.visualstudio.com/updates/v1_25#_outline-view), you can easily navigate your method within the same class.
 Editing code is easy with the support of IntelliSense.
-You can also use code snippets and various code actions such as generating Getters/Setters to further boost your productivity.
+You can also use code snippets as well as various code actions such as generating Getters/Setters and organizing imports to further boost your productivity.

 ![Code Editing](images/java-editing/code-editing.gif)